Session Details

 Scholars tend to differentiate pathways of economic development into broad groups that can be classified in a dynamic way as developed, developing, or emerging economies.

-In this webinar, Prof. Paloma Fernández will discuss key findings from a research project that aimed to identify key differences between the largest family businesses of developed and emerging economies at the beginning of the 21st century.
+During the session, Prof. Fernández discussed key findings from a research project that aimed to identify key differences between the largest family businesses of developed and emerging economies at the beginning of the 21st century.

-We will explore how path-dependent, long-term interaction of complex environmental factors (institutions, macroeconomic factors, culture) and ever-changing microeconomic dynamics of family businesses help explain many of the opportunities, and obstacles that family businesses face today.
+We explored how path-dependent, long-term interaction of complex environmental factors (institutions, macroeconomic factors, culture) and ever-changing microeconomic dynamics of family businesses help explain many of the opportunities, and obstacles that family businesses face today.

 KEY DISCUSSION POINTS: